Saksham4796/se_problem_statement/README.md

 This distributed application is executed on virtual machine intances present on google cloud platform.
 [VM Instance](https://github.com/Saksham4796/vm_for_se_problem) repo presents the code for creating instances and runnning the application on those instance in a distributed fashion.

 The `docker_command.md` file contains all the relevant docker commands used in developing this application.

+The chatGPT transcipt for solving this problem is available [here](https://github.com/Saksham4796/chatGPT_Transcipts).